-Julien Gracq was born on July 27th, 1910 in Saint-Florent-le-Vieil on the banks of the Loire, between Nantes and Angers.
-He came back there when he retired and stayed until his death – December, 22nd, 2007.
-His whole oeuvre is published by the Éditions José Corti and by the Éditions de la Pléiade.
+Louis Poirier was born on 27th July 1910 in Saint-Florent-le-Vieil on the banks of the Loire river, between Nantes and Angers.
+He chose Julien Gracq as a pen name for his life as a writer, when he published his first novel (Au château d’Argol - The Castle of Argol, 1938).
+He went back to his family house when he retired and stayed there until his death – 22nd December 2007.
+His whole oeuvre is published by Éditions José Corti and by Éditions de la Pléiade.

 The Maison Julien Gracq is part of the Lettres sur Loire et d’Ailleurs network, which aims at welcoming foreign writers for a tour in Pays de la Loire.